Amirt55/Game/README.md

 # Some Games in C++

-# Welcome to the play room
+# Welcome to the playroom
 Game 1: Puzzle
-\nGame 2: Word Cookies
+Game 2: Word Cookies
-\nGame 3: Hangman
+Game 3: Hangman